floor-licker/qalia/generators/README.md

 ## Overview

 The **Automated Test Case Generation** module converts exploration session data into runnable test files for multiple testing frameworks.
-This bridges the gap between discovery and automation by creating production-ready test suites from your QA-AI exploration sessions.
+This bridges the gap between discovery and automation by creating production-ready test suites from your Qalia exploration sessions.

 ## Key Features